 We meet the third Sunday of the month, from 2:00p.m. to 4:30p.m.
 The group meets in the homes of the members, with the location changing for each meeting.
 The purpose of the coaching group is to offer positive feedback on developing new stories.
 The size of the coaching group is limited: twelve to fifteen members.
 For information on the coaching group, contact Milt Cohen, 215-247-6186.

 Patchwork is moving the Story Swap to a new location.
-It meets on the first Saturday of each month at the Chestnut Hill Library, 8711 Germantown Avenue in the Chestnut Hill section of Philadelphia.
+It meets on the first Saturday of each month, October through June, at the Chestnut Hill Library, 8711 Germantown Avenue in the Chestnut Hill section of Philadelphia.
 The session runs from 1-3 PM.It is a safe place to try your skills and practice a story before a supportive audience.
 Contact Dennis Strain, 215-247-3823 for more details.
+Please note that the October 1, 2016 Story Swap will be at the Falls of Schuylkill Library in East Falls; all others will be at the Chestnut Hill Library.

 Patchwork encourages people to tell and listen